nehalvaghasiya/ml-nlp-projects/Machine Learning/Regression/Linear Regression/CO2 emission prediction/README.md

 - This project is divided into two part:

 > 1. Training a Linear regression model.
-> 2. Building and hosting a Flask web app on Virtual machine provided by google-collab with the help of flask-ngrok.
+> 2. Building and hosting a Flask web app on Virtual machine provided by google-collab with the help of flask-ngrok(used to make the server accessible outside the runtime globally on HTTP).

 ## Deployement on Virtual machine provided by google-collab with the help of flask-ngrok